 The Huntingdon Pharmacy Track

-The Huntingdon Pharmacy Track provides you with the knowledge, confidence, laboratory training, and critical thinking and communication skills to be successful in pharmacy school and in a variety of pharmacy practice settings.
-Whether you practice retail pharmacy, work as a nuclear pharmacist preparing compounds for imaging, or serve as a clinical pharmacist in a hospital, your Huntingdon education will prepare you for any path you choose to take.
+The Huntingdon Pharmacy Track provides the knowledge, confidence, laboratory training, and skills to be successful in pharmacy school and in a variety of professional settings.
+Whether you practice in a lab, a hospital or clinic, or in a retail setting, your Huntingdon education will prepare you for any path you choose.

-Because of our challenging coursework, undergraduate research equipment, detailed lab assignments, and opportunities for meaningful internships, you will gain a competitive advantage for admission to pharmacy programs.
-Letters of recommendation—written by Huntingdon faculty who know you personally throughout your Huntingdon academic career—will strengthen your pharmacy school applications.
+Challenging coursework and labs, experience with research equipment, and opportunities for meaningful internships give you a competitive advantage for admission to Doctor of Pharmacy (Pharm.D.) programs.
+In addition, letters of recommendation written by Huntingdon faculty who know you well will strengthen your professional school applications.
 Mock interviews, essay writing assistance, and personal advising by faculty in Huntingdon’s Pre-Health Professions Committee are part of the Huntingdon Pharmacy Track.

-Since the 1960s, the pharmacy profession has branched out in many directions other than traditional pharmacy settings (community, hospital).
-Once you have graduated from pharmacy school with a Pharm.D. and have successfully passed the pharmacy state board licensure exam, your career opportunities in pharmacy will be great.
-These opportunities include, but are not limited to, community pharmacy (chain and independent), hospital pharmacy, clinical pharmacy, pharmacy services, nuclear pharmacy, pharmaceutical research, pharmaceutical industry, government agencies, and many other specialty areas.
+Since the 1960s, the pharmacy profession has grown in many directions other than traditional pharmacy settings.
+Once you earn your doctorate and have passed the pharmacy state board licensure exam, your career opportunities will be great.
+These opportunities include community, hospital, clinical, or nuclear pharmacy; pharmaceutical research or industry; government agencies; and many other specialty areas.

-A degree from Huntingdon with a Pharmacy Track curriculum can lead to acceptance in pharmacy schools nationwide.
-Here is a partial list of schools where Huntingdon alumni have been admitted:
+A degree from Huntingdon with a Pharmacy Track curriculum can lead to acceptance into pharmacy schools nationwide.
+Huntingdon’s Pharm.D. placement rates are 98% for Biochemistry and Chemistry majors.

 - Union School of Pharmacy

-In order to gain acceptance into a pharmacy school, you must accomplish four things:
+In order to gain acceptance into a pharmacy school, you must accomplish five things: